This web page is about a search for “Aenon near Salim” where John the Baptist was baptizing people.

 (b) ‘Ain Ed Deir (Ein Arnon)

 Other candidates for the place of Aenon are found 1km south of Tel Shalem, where at least 7 springs are found within a small area of 1km by 2km.
-This area and the other parts of the valley north of here are nicknamed “the valley of springs”.
+This area and the other parts of the valley north of here are nicknamed “The Land of springs”.
+Note that these springs are in area ‘A’ and caution should be taken.

 One of the springs is named ‘Ain ed-Deir (“the spring of the monastery”).